Easter Weekend 18th April – 20th April 2025

-The Great Annual Classic Outboard Waikato River Regatta.
+The Great Annual Classic Outboard Waikato River Adventure.
 NZ

 Introduction & History